gkgaurav31/azure-spring-cloud/_posts/2020-07-18-azure-spring-cloud-simple-micro-service.md

 ![snapshot]({{ site.baseurl }}/assets/simple-ms-create.png)

-Extract the zip file downloaded and extract the content using your favourite IDE.
+Extract the zip file downloaded and import the project using your favourite IDE.

 ### STEP 2